Posted on :: Tags: , , , ,

 .map(|pc| pc.map(|s| Glob::new(&s).map_err(WalkerError::from)))

-Two functions left that may need attention.
+Two functions are left that may need attention.
 One is build_pattern that converts a pattern line to a Pattern<String> object.
-The other is transform_pattern_for_glob function that modifies Pattern<String> before building the glob.
+The other is the transform_pattern_for_glob function that modifies Pattern<String> before building the glob.

 After writing walk_serial, we’ll use all the machinery to write a parallel version of it.